-The General Assembly has acknowledged the importance of including cost-effective renewable resources in a diverse electricity portfolio.33 "Renewable energy resources" is defined in the Illinois Power Agency Act, and means (1) energy and its associated renewable energy credit or (2) renewable energy credits alone from qualifying sources such as wind, solar thermal energy, photovoltaic cells and panels, biodiesel, and others as identified in the IPA Act.34 A minimum percentage of each utility's total supply to serve the load of eligible retail customers shall be generated from cost-effective renewable energy resources; by June 1, 2016, at least 11.5% of each utility's total supply should be generated from renewable energy resources.35
+The General Assembly has acknowledged the importance of including cost-effective renewable resources in a diverse electricity portfolio.36 "Renewable energy resources" is defined in the Illinois Power Agency Act, and means (1) energy and its associated renewable energy credit or (2) renewable energy credits alone from qualifying sources such as wind, solar thermal energy, photovoltaic cells and panels, biodiesel, and others as identified in the IPA Act.37 A minimum percentage of each utility's total supply to serve the load of eligible retail customers shall be generated from cost-effective renewable energy resources; by June 1, 2016, at least 11.5% of each utility's total supply should be generated from renewable energy resources.38

 Section 1-75(c)(1) of the IPA Act also features sub-target goals for the procurement of renewable energy resources by specific generating technologies.
-For the current (2016) Procurement Plan, to the extent costeffective resources are available, the IPA is directed to procure at least 75% of the renewable energy resources from wind generation, 6% from photovoltaics, and 1% from distributed renewable energy generation devices.36 Renewable energy resources procured from distributed generation devices to meet this requirement may also count towards the required percentages for wind and solar photovoltaics.37 In other words, if the IPA procures the required 1% distributed generation renewable energy resources and the resources used to meet that standard are all generated from photovoltaics, those resources also count toward the 6% solar photovoltaics sub-target, leaving 5% solar photovoltaics to be procured from other sources.
-In Docket No. 14-0588 approving the Agency's 2015 Plan, the Commission confronted the question of whether, should the overall renewable energy resource requirements for the upcoming delivery year be met (via existing long-term contracts), procurements may be conducted to satisfy the sub-target percentage goals specific to generating technologies.38 In that proceeding, the Commission approved the Agency's proposal to conduct a procurement of renewable energy credits from photovoltaic systems over the objections of ComEd and Ameren Illinois (who viewed the procurement as "unnecessary"), stating that it was "clearly supported by the record."39
+For the current (2016) Procurement Plan, to the extent costeffective resources are available, the IPA is directed to procure at least 75% of the renewable energy resources from wind generation, 6% from photovoltaics, and 1% from distributed renewable energy generation devices.39 Renewable energy resources procured from distributed generation devices to meet this requirement may also count towards the required percentages for wind and solar photovoltaics.40 In other words, if the IPA procures the required 1% distributed generation renewable energy resources and the resources used to meet that standard are all generated from photovoltaics, those resources also count toward the 6% solar photovoltaics sub-target, leaving 5% solar photovoltaics to be procured from other sources.
+In Docket No. 14-0588 approving the Agency's 2015 Plan, the Commission confronted the question of whether, should the overall renewable energy resource requirements for the upcoming delivery year be met (via existing long-term contracts), procurements may be conducted to satisfy the sub-target percentage goals specific to generating technologies.41 In that proceeding, the Commission approved the Agency's proposal to conduct a procurement of renewable energy credits from photovoltaic systems over the objections of ComEd and Ameren Illinois (who viewed the procurement as "unnecessary" given that overall REC procurement targets were met), stating that it was "clearly supported by the record."42 alone).
+Note also that the Commission's Order approving the 2015 Procurement Plan indicates that "as demand-side markets evolve and energy efficiency products become more standardized, the Commission could envision a time in which these products might satisfy Section 16-111.5 of the PUA."
+Docket No. 14-0588, Final Order dated December 17, 2014 at 156.

-Section 1-75(c)(1) sets renewables targets and technology-specific sub-targets based on "a minimum percentage of each utility's total supply to serve the load of eligible retail customers, as defined in Section 16-111.5(a) of the Public Utilities Act."40 This can be applied somewhat cleanly to ComEd and Ameren Illinois, as "each utility's total supply to serve the load of eligible retail customers" is addressed through the IPA's procurement planning process.
-Alternatively, MidAmerican "may elect to procure power and energy for all or a portion of its eligible Illinois retail customers in accordance with the applicable provisions set forth in this
+Section 1-75(c)(1) sets renewables targets and technology-specific sub-targets based on "a minimum percentage of each utility's total supply to serve the load of eligible retail customers, as defined in Section 16-